Wedding video Vignamaggio Tuscany.

 In the middle of the XVI century, Vasari identified the woman in the painting as Monna Lisa Gherardini (1479-1542), daughter of Anton Maria di Noldo Gherardini and wife of Francesco del Giocondo, from where the present name of the painting, The Gioconda, is derived.

-Perhaps it was for this is the reason, or perhaps because of the similar sounding Via Maggio in Florence, where Monna Lisa was born, that over the years oral accounts and folklore have given rise to the legend that Vignamaggio was Monna Lisa’s home.
+Perhaps it was for this reason, or perhaps because of the similar-sounding Via Maggio in Florence, where Monna Lisa was born, that over the years, oral accounts and folklore have given rise to the legend that Vignamaggio was Monna Lisa’s home.